The Macabre True Stories Behind 33 Of The Worst Serial Killers Of All Time

 26 of 34

 The "Beast of Ukraine," Anatoly Onoprienko confessed to killing 52 people between just 1989 and 1996.
 And unlike most serial killers, Onoprienko didn't wait until his victims were alone.
 On multiple occasions, he executed entire families at once.
 But Onoprienko was finally stopped by police in 1996.
 He later died in prison of heart failure in 2013.YouTube

 27 of 34

-Dr. Harold Shipman was only convicted of killing 15 people, but some estimates put the number of patients he murdered at more than 250.
-"Dr. Death" worked as a general physician in England from 1975 to 1998, during which time he would falsify his victims' medical records to show them to be in poor health, then administer lethal doses of diamorphine.
-Shortly after his conviction in 2000, Shipman hung himself in his prison cell.Wakefield Prison/Wikimedia Commons
+British doctor Harold Shipman was only officially convicted of killing 15 of his patients, but some estimates put the number of victims he murdered at more than 250.
+"Dr. Death" worked as a general physician in England from 1975 to 1998, during which time he would often falsify his victims' medical records to show them to be in poor health, then administer lethal doses of diamorphine.
+Shortly after his conviction and sentencing to life imprisonment in 2000, Shipman hanged himself in his prison cell.Wakefield Prison/Wikimedia Commons

 28 of 34

 Over a span of more than 20 years starting in 1955, German serial killer Joachim Kroll committed at least 14 murders, going after victims as young as four and as old as 61.
 The brutal Kroll preferred to strangle his victims before having intercourse with their corpses.
 He also confessed to police that he would slice off parts of the victims' flesh to eat.
 He was arrested in 1976 after police learned that the guts from one of his victims had clogged the plumbing in his apartment.
 Kroll was later sentenced to life in prison, where he eventually died of a heart attack at age 58.
 YouTube